Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Concluding remarks

-The dispersion relation of Faraday waves in Hele-Shaw cells is strongly influenced by pinned contact line constraints.
-The pinned contact line exerts a resistive force that alters the dynamics of the free surface, resulting in substantial modifications to the dispersion relation, which so far has not been reported due to limitations of Hamraoui's model.
-The proposed theoretical model provides partial compensation for the detuning that has persisted since the introduction of Stokes boundary layer theory.
-Nevertheless, since the formation of a liquid film during experimental measurements of the critical wavenumber indicates a significant change in the wettability condition, and nonlinear features of Faraday waves become more prominent beyond the onset, the mathematical model is recommended to be modified to accurately address the detuning.
+Through the asymptotic analysis, contact angle hysteresis damping effectively modifies the frequency shift, thereby partially compensating for the detuning that has persisted since the introduction of Stokes boundary layer theory.
+Nevertheless, since the formation of a liquid film during experimental measurements of the critical wavenumber indicates a significant change in the wettability condition, and nonlinear features of Faraday waves become more prominent beyond the onset, the linear stability analysis is not strictly appropriate to explain the dispersion relation of Faraday waves in Hele-Shaw cells.
 Moreover, our analysis reveals that contact angle hysteresis damping exhibits a trend governed by competing effects of external forcing and meniscus dynamics, and demonstrates scaling relationships with contact angle parameters, specifically $\gamma_{hys}\propto \sin \theta_s$ and $\gamma_{hys}\propto \rmDelta$.
 The gap-averaged damping is quantitatively determined by the dimensionless thickness of the Stokes boundary layer, with a scaling as $\gamma_{gap}\propto \sqrt{\nu/\Omega}/b$.
 Furthermore, we derive for the first time the viscous dissipation of Faraday waves in Hele-Shaw cells, formulated as $\gamma_{vis}=2\nu k^2/\Omega$, which maintains a form similar to the one in wide-mouth containers.